 Take the binocs.
 It’s amazing the amount of detail you can pick out when looking at a bird from a distance through binoculars.
 The intricate plumage colors, the glint in their eyes all add up to vividly bringing the bird you are watching to life.

 Enjoy the city.
 While viewing migratory birds can be truly outstanding in a city environment, one should not overlook the other nearby attractions.
-It could be as simple as having a cup of coffee and a slice of homemade pie at local restaurant or coffee shop while letting the folks there know about the enjoyment that migratory birds bring to the area.
+It could be as simple as grabbing a cup of coffee and a fresh pastry at local coffee shop while letting the folks there know about the enjoyment that migratory birds bring to the area.
 This can also raise awareness about how important migratory birds can be to tourism.

 So you see, bird watching in urban areas like the Carter Lake/Kiwanis Park complex is an easy-to-do adventure.
-I have learned that urban locations such as this one may even rival those in the countryside when it comes to numbers.
+I have learned that urban locations such as this one may even rival those in the countryside when it comes to numbers of stopover birds.